thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 Download an entire spotify playlist (160kbps mp3's) to your local machine with a simple interface

 When it starts downloading it checks if you already downloaded the song if so it skips it.
-When done downloading it also writes the ID3 data to the file.
+When done downloading it also writes the ID3 data and album art to the file.

 ###To install:
 Install nodejs (USE INSTALLER!!
 Install 64bit if you're on a 64bit system!!!) if you haven't already. ([NodeJS Downloads](https://nodejs.org/en/download/))